varnerlab/PS5-CHEME-4800-5800-TEMPLATE-AY-2024/README.md

 ## Tasks
 1. Solve the assignment problem encoded in the [Bipartite.edgelist](data/Bipartite.edgelist) using [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming).
     - Implement the missing codes in the [Factory.jl](src/Factory.jl) and [Solve.jl](src/Solve.jl) files.
 To solve the [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming) problem, use the [JuMP package](https://jump.dev/JuMP.jl/stable/) and the [GLPK solver](https://jump.dev/GLPK.jl/stable/).
 Solve the assignment problem with `required = 3`.
 Make sure to include a check to ensure the solver's convergence.
-    - Implement a test suite in the `testme_task_1.jl` file to test your implementation.
+    - To test your implementation, implement a test suite in the `testme_task_1.jl` file.
 The test suite should compare your implementation's output with the expected output; see the `testme_task_1.jl` file.
     - Add missing comments.
-Please look at the [readedgesfile function](src/Files.jl) file for an example of what to include in your comments.
+For an example of what to include in your comments, please look at the [readedgesfile function](src/Files.jl) file.